astaxie/docs/en-US/quickstart/view.md

 # Creating views
 When we create Controller we have something like `this.TplNames = "index.tpl"`.
 The view file support `tpl` and `html` extensions by default.
 You can call `beego.AddTemplateExt` to set other extensions.
 So how can views show the data we need?
 Beego is using the default template engine of Go so it's same as the Go templates.
-You can learn how to use Go template from [<Go Web 编程 模板使用指南>](https://github.com/astaxie/build-web-application-with-golang/blob/master/ebook/07.4.md)
+You can learn how to use Go template from [Build web application with golang](https://github.com/astaxie/build-web-application-with-golang/blob/master/ebook/07.4.md)

 Let see a sample code:
 ```